Need help now?

 School mental health professionals can assist with these transitions, supporting students and their families with access, navigation, and care plans.
 When students are unable or unwilling to receive these services within community mental health, cultural/faith, or hospital settings, assessment and intervention is provided by school mental health professionals.

 The School Mental Health and Addictions Strategy is visually depicted in the wheel graphic below.
 It follows the multi-tiered system of support approach, with tier one supports noted in green, tier two supports in blue, and tier three supports in purple.
 The school mental health supports and services included in the strategy are meant to wrap around every student, as noted in the centre of the figure.
-Also at the centre, noting the primacy of its importance, is a focus on the intersection of equity, identity, and student mental health.
+Also at the centre, noting the primacy of its importance, is a focus on home, school, and community connections, and commitments to Truth and Reconciliation and equity. the intersection of equity, identity, and student mental health.

-2022 Strategy Infographic - see full description below
+2025 School Mental Health Strategy - see full description below

 Tier one includes: